alirezamaleky/nginx-config/README.md

 ## Usage

-Simply copy default.conf to your nginx configurations path.
+Simply copy default.conf to your nginx `sites-available` path.